Wolframe/Wolframe/windows/Readme.txt

     - http://stackoverflow.com/questions/59635/app-does-not-run-with-vs-2008-sp1-dlls-previous-version-works-with-rtm-versions
     - http://stackoverflow.com/questions/59635/app-does-not-run-with-vs-2008-sp1-dlls-previous-version-works-with-rtm-versions

-* Set the location of the correct VC merge modules in Makefile.W32 in VDREDIST_MERGE_MODULE
+* Set the location of the correct VC merge modules in 'Makefile.W32' in VDREDIST_MERGE_MODULE

+* Set the location of the WIX toolkit in 'Makefile.W32' in variable 'WIX_DIR'.

 * Copy prerequisites in src, e. g.